Collection and payment of building permit levy

-- record the date and amount of building permit levy received (regulation 321)
+- record the date and amount of building permit levy received (regulation 321); and

 Cheques drawn by third parties (applicants) are not accepted towards payment of the amount of building permit levy by the relevant building surveyor into the Victorian Building Authority Fund.

 Managing the collection and payment of the building permit levy

 The RBS collects building permit levy on the basis that it is to be forwarded to the VBA to be deposited into the Victorian Building Authority Fund.
 The RBS, as agent of the VBA, collects the levy which is essentially held in escrow, to be forwarded to the VBA by the prescribed date.

 For effective management of the levy collection process it is recommended that a regular reconciliation is undertaken to ensure that the correct levy is reported and paid to the VBA.
 It is necessary to identify levy paid relating to pending applications (not forwarded to the VBA until the permit is issued), levy paid and building permit issued (to be forwarded to the VBA), and applications that did not proceed (to be reimbursed to applicant where the levy was paid to the RBS).